Campus of Drexel University: Department of Public Safety

-Drexel has a large urban campus, so the risks of crime are assertively addressed.
-Drexel aims to maintain a secure campus for students, staff, and local neighbors.
-Drexel's solution to the issue of crime is a three—layers of defense: Drexel Police, Philadelphia Police, and Drexel Public Safety (staffed by Allied Barton).
+Drexel states that they aim to maintain a secure campus for students, staff, and local neighbors.
+Drexel's solution to the issue of crime includes work by Drexel Police, Philadelphia Police, and Drexel Public Safety (staffed by Allied Barton).
 Drexel has its own police force, and Drexel Police Officers are armed and have the same powers as the Philadelphia Police.

 The Queen Lane Campus, East Falls, Philadelphia.